-Club Welfare Officer
+Welfare Officer Guidance

-We have created a Club Welfare Officer Guidance Pack for everyone who has been appointed to this role.
+We have created a Welfare Officer Guidance Pack for everyone who has been appointed to this role.
 The pack aims to provide you with advice, tips and support within your role.
-The pack contains a checklist that all new and current CWO’s should use to update and keep track of their training stages.
+The pack contains a checklist that all new and current WO’s should use to update and keep track of their training stages.
 After completing this you should have everything you need in order to start carrying out the role effectively.

 Rounders England can offer member teams funding up to £35 per team towards training to support you in your Welfare Officer role.
 This is to ensure you feel equipped to deal with any safeguarding issues if they arise.

 Allegations of abuse or poor practice must be reported to Rounders England.
 It is important when reporting an incident that Rounders England are informed as soon as possible in order to effectively manage any case or concern.